 Closed/open back design

-Investing in quality bass headphones can cost you a small fortune; after all, you don’t buy them every other day.
+Investing in quality bass headphones can cost you a small fortune.
+After all, you don’t buy them every other day.
 However, expensive headphones are not necessarily durable.
-Get a pair that’s made of quality material.
+Get a pair that are made from quality material.
 For instance, strong fabrics touching around the ears should make your headphones last longer.

 Brand and Price Range